LStepanek/web_embedded_application_for_support_in_statistical_analyses/README.md

 `EDIT (February 22, 2025): -- the project is worked out by Lubomir Stepanek, Michal Seda, and Milan Cizek`

+`EDIT (August 27, 2025): -- starting April 2025 till present day, the project is worked out by Lubomir Stepanek and Milan Cizek`

 <p align="center">
 <a href = "https://prf.osu.eu/" target = "_blank">
     <img